awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 **To create a step scaling policy for scale in**

-1. Choose **Add policy** to continue where you left off after creating a policy for scale out\.
+1. Choose **Create dynamic scaling policy** to continue where you left off after creating a policy for scale out\.

 1. To define a policy for scale in \(decrease capacity\), do the following: